bimsie20-IT/RazerSDKjs-3.0/README.md

 <br />
     // If a connection could not be established function(error) {
-        window.alert('Razer Synapse with connect plugin were not dedected');
+        window.alert('Razer Synapse with connect plugin was not dedected');
     }
 <br />
 );